Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Simulating Word Suggestion Usage

-To achieve this, we use a computational rationality approach~\cite{oulasvirta2022}, in which typing is formulated as a bounded optimality problem in a Partially Observable Markov Decision Process (POMDP)~\cite{kaelbling1998planning}.
-Within this framework, we model typing with word suggestions as a hierarchical supervisory control problem in which a supervisory agent learns, via reinforcement learning (RL), an optimal policy for distributing visual attention across the keyboard, input field, and word suggestion list, enabling effective checking and selection of suggestions while managing the cognitive constraints of manual typing and proofreading.
-Specifically, we build on a previously proposed architecture~\cite{jokinen2021touchscreen, shi2024crtypist} where at each time step, the agent gathers partial observations through eye movements, processes them via a working memory component with limited cognitive capacity and noise, and selects subsequent gaze and finger actions based on this internal state.
+The goal of our work is to facilitate the design of ITE methods by developing a simulation model that allows designers to assess how users adapt their typing behavior and specifically their use of word suggestions (e.g., how often they select them or which strategies they employ~\cite{lehmann2023typing}) and their checking behavior (e.g., when they start checking the suggestion list or how many failed checks occur~\cite{2025suggestion}) in response to changes in system design, such as the suggestion algorithm or the user interface.
+To achieve this, we build on recent simulation models of mobile typing that have been developed within the computational rationality framework~\cite{oulasvirta2022}, in which typing is formulated as a bounded optimality problem in a Partially Observable Markov Decision Process (POMDP)~\cite{kaelbling1998planning}.
+Within this framework, we model typing with word suggestions as a hierarchical supervisory control problem in which a supervisory agent learns, via reinforcement learning (RL), an optimal policy for distributing visual attention across the keyboard, input field, and word suggestion list to enable effective checking and selection of suggestions while managing the cognitive and motor demands of manual typing and proofreading.
+Specifically, we build on a previously proposed architecture~\cite{jokinen2021touchscreen, shi2024crtypist, shi2025simulating} where at each time step, the agent gathers partial observations through eye movements, processes them via a working memory component with limited cognitive capacity and noise, and selects subsequent gaze and finger actions.
+However, existing models do not account for the cognitive mechanisms underlying suggestion usage, most crucially, the costly and error-prone internal processes that retrieve the spelling of a word at a syllable level~\cite{kandel2023written}.
+These influence word suggestion usage~\cite{anastaseni2025smartphones}, but also regular typing~\cite{pinet2016typing}.
+In the following, we first describe the mechanisms that influence word suggestion usage, and then detail their implementation.

-While prior work~\cite{shi2024crtypist} focused on low-level motor and visual control, particularly the speed–accuracy trade-off during typing, our work targets higher-level cognitive decisions that determine whether and when typists interrupt manual typing to attend to the intelligent support provided by the interface, i.e., check the word suggestion list.
-Efficient use of suggestions involves strategic choices, such as when to start checking (trading off potential keystroke savings against the probability that the target appears), how often to check, when to stop, and whether to use suggestions for completion, error correction, or spelling confirmation.
-These decisions vary widely across users~\cite{2025suggestion} and reflect individual strategies that go beyond word completion~\cite{lehmann2023typing}, such as strategically omitting capitalization or apostrophes and relying on suggestions to insert them.
-They are shaped not only by perceptual and motor constraints, but also by linguistic skills and personal preferences for relying on external support.

-In the following, we first identify the mechanisms underlying these decisions of word suggestion usage from typists, and then describe how they are implemented within our hierarchical computational rationality model.

-\subsection{Mechanisms underlying Suggestion Usage}
+\subsection{Mechanisms underlying suggestion usage}